One of the great Celtic nations, Wales has a rich and robust history.

 In about 4,000 BC farming was introduced into Wales, although the people still used stone tools.
 About 2,000 BC people learned to use bronze.
 Then, about 600 BC Celts migrated to Wales, bringing iron tools and weapons with them.
 The Celts were a warlike people and they built many hill forts across Wales.
 However, they were also skilled craftsmen with iron, bronze and gold.

 In 43 AD the Romans invaded Southeast England.
 They began the conquest of Wales about 50 AD, but it took several decades.
 In 78 AD the Romans captured Anglesey, the headquarters of the Celtic priests, the Druids.
 That effectively ended Celtic resistance.

 Afterwards Wales was firmly under Roman rule.
 The Romans created a network of forts across Wales to control the Celtic tribes.
 Sometimes towns grew up outside the forts as the soldiers provided a market for the townspeople’s goods.
 The most important Roman town in Wales was Caerwent.
 To us it would seem tiny, with only a few thousand inhabitants but towns were very small in those days.
 Other Roman towns were Maridunum (Carmarthen) and Segontium (Caernarfon).
 The Romans also built a number of villas in Wales.

 Christianity arrived in Wales in the 3rd century.
 We know that two Christians named Julius and Aaron were martyred at Caerleon.
-However persecution of Christians ceased in 313.
+Persecution of Christians ceased in 313.

 WALES IN THE MIDDLE AGES